EliasSt43/carrito-de-compras/README.md

-# carrito-de-compras
+# Shopping cart
-Carrito de compras sencillo el cual lo fui realizando a medida que cursaba Java Script
+Simple shopping cart which I was doing as I was studying Java Script
 <br>
 Link of page: https://eliasst43.github.io/carrito-de-compras/